26 Nov Random Acts of Christmas Kindness

 We have traditions around food (especially the cookies), ornaments for the tree, what we do on Christmas Eve, and what goes in the Christmas stockings.
 We love these traditions for their familiarity, the memories they recall, the anticipation they evoke, the joy associated with the people with whom we share them.
 Christmas traditions are a good thing.

 But we also make room to experiment and try new things during the holidays—new recipes, new events, new decorations.
 Some of these new things prove to have staying power and end up becoming beloved traditions.
 Some are “one and done.”
-At Calvary we experimented last year with what we called an “Advent Workshop,” and it was such a hit, it has all the markings of a tradition that will last a long time.
-Our “Second Annual Advent Workshop” will occur this Sunday after worship when the entire congregation will gather in the church hall to make Advent wreaths, ice (and eat!)
+At Calvary we experimented two years ago with what we called an “Advent Workshop,” and it was such a hit, it has all the markings of a tradition that will last a long time.
+Our “Third Annual Advent Workshop” will occur on Sunday, December 8, 2019 after worship when the entire congregation will gather in the church hall to make Advent wreaths, ice (and eat!)
 Christmas cookies, assemble a gingerbread nativity, and craft ornaments to take home.
 Simultaneously, upstairs the “hanging of the greens” will take place as we “deck the halls” and the sanctuary for Advent.
 It is sure to be a fun, boisterous and sugary time for all ages!

-Second, this Sunday we will also be launching the RACK initiative: Random Acts of Christmas Kindness.
+This Sunday we will also be launching our second year of the the RACK’D initiative: Random Acts of Christmas Kindness.
 The whole idea is to spread kindness throughout the month of December.
 For example, could you: